-To IP: IP address in the VPN tunnel
+To IP: IP address in the GRE tunnel

-Network >> GRE Tunnel >> Edit >> Firewall

-Individual ports can be specified using the port number or the corresponding service name (e.g., 110 for pop3 or pop3 for 110).
+Network >> GRE Tunnel >> Edit >> Firewall From port / To port any refers to any port. startport:endport (e.g., 110:120) refers to a port range.
+(Only for TCP and UDP protocols) Individual ports can be specified using the port number or the corresponding service name (e.g., 110 for pop3 or pop3 for 110).
 Name of port groups, if defined.
-When a name is specified for a port group, the ports or port ranges saved under this name are taken into consideration (see "IP/Port Groups" on page 274).
+When a name is specified for a port group, the ports or port ranges saved under this name are taken into consideration (see "IP/Port Groups" on page 273).
+Action Accept means that the data packets may pass through.
 Reject means that the data packets are sent back and the sender is informed of their rejection.
 Drop means that the data packets are not permitted to pass through.
 They are discarded, which means that the sender is not informed of their whereabouts.
 Name of rule sets, if defined.
-When a name is specified for rule sets, the firewall rules configured under this name take effect (see "Rule Records" on page 268).
+When a name is specified for rule sets, the firewall rules configured under this name take effect (see "Rule Records" on page 266).
 For security reasons, rule sets that contain IP groups with host names should not be used in firewall rules which execute "Drop" or "Reject" as the action.

-The use of rule sets is not possible on mGuard devices of the RS2000 series.
+The use of rule sets is not possible on mGuard de-Ì vices of the RS2000 series.
 Name of Modbus TCP rule sets, if defined.
-When a Modbus TCP rule set is selected, the firewall rules configured under this rule set take effect (see "Modbus TCP" on page 281).

-For each individual firewall rule, you can specify whether the use of the rule:

-- Should be logged activate Log function - Should not be logged deactivate Log function (default setting)
+When a Modbus TCP rule set is selected, the firewall rules configured under this rule set take effect (see "Modbus TCP" on page 282).
+Comment Freely selectable comment for this rule.
+For each individual firewall rule, you can specify whether the Log use of the rule: Should be logged - activate Log function Should not be logged - deactivate Log function (default setting)

-Log entries for unknown connection attempts When the function is activated, all connection attempts that are not covered by the rules defined above are logged.